bcgov/NotifyBC/docs/docs/api/subscription.md

   7. the subscription request is saved to database.
   8. if _confirmationRequest.sendRequest_ is true, then a message is sent to _userChannelId_.
 The message template is determined by

-     1. if _detectDuplicatedSubscription_ is true and there is already a confirmed subscription to the same _serviceName_, _channel_ and _userChannleId_, then message is sent using _duplicatedSubscriptionNotification_ as template;
+     1. if _detectDuplicatedSubscription_ is true and there is already a confirmed subscription to the same _serviceName_, _channel_ and _userChannelId_, then message is sent using _duplicatedSubscriptionNotification_ as template;
      2. otherwise, a confirmation request is sent to using the template fields in _confirmationRequest_.

      [Mail merge](../overview/#mail-merge) is performed on the template regardless.